networknt/light-4j/docs/content/architecture/jee-is-dead.md

 ---
 date: 2016-10-09T08:14:57-04:00
-title: JEE is dead
+title: Microservices - The final nail in the coffin for Java EE
 ---

 When Java was out, big players like IBM, BEA, Oracle etc. saw a great opportunity to make money as it is a great language for web programming.
 But how can you make big money around a programming language?
 The answer is to build servers on top of it and make it complicated so big corporations will pay big bucks for it.
-That is why we have JEE specs, JSRs, Weblogic, Websphere and other servers.
+That is why we have Java EE specs, JSRs, Weblogic, Websphere and other servers.

 Large packages are deployed on these servers that are run so slow and used too much memory.
 Development and Debugging within a container was a nightmare for